 My step daughter began living with her grandma when her mom passed away.
 Grandma receives a Social Security check for her and her brothers and sisters.
 My stepdaughter moved in with us at the beginning of July and her grandma keeps getting her Social Security check.
 Is that legal?

 It would seem that you should be getting the check.
 This is a question for social security.
-Make an appointment and bring documentation to show that she lives with you and that you are paying her expenses.

 You should always ask Social Security questions at your local SSA office.
 This way you will know that you are receiving the correct answers as every case is different and they will have all the information to be able to answer your questions correctly.